More and more young people are taking jobs as security guards, positions normally reserved for middle-aged migrant workers—why?

 I actually majored in mining extraction, and that’s exactly where I went directly upon graduation.
 As it turned out, business was not exactly thriving in the coal mines, so I was transferred to the security department to work as a security guard.

 This was in 2015, when I worked 30 days a month, eight hours a day—sometimes even longer hours, all for some 1,000 yuan.
-This kind of money is too low even for a fourth-tier city like Jiaozuo, my own hometown in Henan province.
+This kind of money is too low even for a no-name city like Jiaozuo, my own hometown in Henan province.
 I needed at least twice that amount for a normal, frugal life there.
 The endless daily grind was starting to take its toll on me; I was depressed.

 The air quality in Jiaozuo is terrible.
 At that time, the PM 2.5 reading was already estimated to be above 500.
 One day, I saw that the PM 2.5 in Haitang Bay, Sanya, was only in the single digits, and this piece of information stirred something in me.
 Suddenly, I was tired of breathing in the smog every day, so I moved to Sanya vowing to reset my life.

-Take the status of guests’ cars in our parking lot, for instance.
+Take the make of guests’ cars in our parking lot, for instance.
 The guy in charge instructed us that luxury and sports cars—think Lamborghinis and those fancy Mercedes-Benz G-Class—had to be parked next to the hotel’s façade, for appearances, you know?
 But for those guests driving ordinary vehicles, you must gracefully herd them to the underground parking facilities.

 Let me tell you, this is no walk in the park.
-Often, having just witnessed some luxury car comfortably parking at the entrance, the driver of an average car will complain, “But I just saw that guy parking here, so why can’t I just do the same?”
+Often, having just witnessed some luxury car comfortably parking at the entrance, the driver of an average car will complain, “But I just saw that guy parking here, why can’t I do the same?”
 I usually dole out the same excuse to them, “Sir, all these cars are from a previous shift.
 My instructions right now are that no parking is permitted by the entrance.”
 Sometimes the guests will listen to you; sometimes they won’t.
 You end up really tired—both physically and mentally.

-Usually, we changed our shifts at 4 in the morning.
+Usually, we changed shifts at 4 in the morning.
 However, on a really rough day I found myself stuck there until 8.
 I no longer have that much steam left in me; I was exhausted and yet nobody came to replace me.
 The next day I told my boss, “I’m half dead.”

 I’d been at this job for almost three months, and the guy made no effort to try and persuade me to stay.
 He regarded us as mere cogs in the machinery.
 If you don’t like it, just beat it and they’ll hire someone else; you’re nothing but disposable goods, and once they’ve used you up they’ll move on to the next.
 You might as well have been a robot.

 Honestly, I’d been hoping for some thoughtfulness.
 Just a little empathy.
-In the end, though, they just let go me like it was no big deal.
+In the end, they just let go me like it was no big deal.
 It left a very bad taste in my mouth.
 Though to be fair, even if they’d actually cared about me, I would still have left eventually.
 This was a systematic issue, and I became entangled in an endless cycle, just changing from one hotel to the next.

 -2-